First up, lemme give you a brief background of the National Futures Association (NFA).

 No one wants a repeat of that financial fiasco.
 So now, NFA officials have taken it amongst themselves to introduce new rules under the NFA Financial Requirements Section 16.

-The new proposal calls for all FCMs to have clearly written policies and procedures with regards to its residual interest in any fund.
+The new proposal calls for all FCMs to have clearly written policies and procedures with regard to their residual interest in any fund.
 If it gets approved, firms must cite a target amount (in USD) or percentage that they intend to keep as residual interest in segregated funds.

 Furthermore, no FCM will be allowed to withdraw more than 25% of its residual interest in a fund without the written permission of the FCM’s CEO or CFO.